-'''

 report_power_opt -name <report_name>

-'''

-- 3. In the Report Power Optimization dialog box (Figure 4-15), specify the following options. - Results name: Specify the name under which the power optimization report will appear in the Vivado IDE. - Export to file: Check this box to generate a text report in addition to the power optimization report in the Vivado IDE.
-Specify a file name and location for the text report, and select whether this will be a TXT or XML file. - Open in a new tab: Check this box to add this new power optimization report to any other power optimization reports currently displayed in the Vivado IDE.
-Leave this box unchecked to replace any power optimization reports currently displayed in the Vivado IDE with this new power optimization report.
+- 3. In the Report Power Optimization dialog box, specify the following options. - Results name: Specify the name under which the power optimization report appears in the Vivado Integrated Design Environment. - Export to file: Check this box to generate a text report in addition to the power optimization report in the Vivado Integrated Design Environment.
+Specify a file name and location for the text report, and select whether this is a TXT or XML file. - Open in a new tab: Check this box to add this new power optimization report to any other power optimization reports currently displayed in the Vivado Integrated Design Environment.
+Leave this box unchecked to replace any power optimization reports currently displayed in the Vivado